brillout/wildcard-api/docs/readme.template.md

 REST and GraphQL are well-suited tools to create an API that is meant to be used by third-party developers.
 Facebook's API, for example, is used by ~200k third parties.
 It is no surprise that Facebook is using (and invented) GraphQL;
-a GraphQL API allows
-third-party developers
-to extensively access Facebook's social graph enabling them to build all kinds of applications.
+it enables third-party developers to extensively access Facebook's social graph allowing them to build all kinds of applications.
 For an API used by many third parties with many diverse uses cases, GraphQL is the right tool.

 However,